ereenke/fbg5-config/README.md

 # Flyingbear Ghost 5 config backup 💾
-These steps need to be taken to restore the system in case my microSD card breaks again.
+These steps need to be taken to restore my config in case microSD card breaks again.

 ### MainsailOS
 Install MainsailOS.